arc blue

 Interview arrangements

-You will come to college for approximately 3 hours.
-There will be a talk, presentation and an opportunity to ask questions about the course, this is to support your understanding of what your course will involve.
+You will have opportunity to ask questions about the course, this is to support your understanding of what your course will involve.

 You will also have a practical drawing and written task to complete followed by an Individual portfolio review with course tutors during which you will discuss your work.